 |Ballina Shire - All industries||2016||2011||Change|

-In 2016, there were 90 people in the who caught public transport to work (train, bus, tram or ferry) in Ballina Shire, compared with 10,891 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 90 people who caught public transport to work (train, bus, tram or ferry) in Ballina Shire, compared with 10,977 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the in Ballina Shire in 2016 compared to New South Wales shows that 0.6% used public transport, while 73.0% used a private vehicle, compared with 15.9% and 63.0% respectively in New South Wales.
+Analysis of the method of travel to work in Ballina Shire in 2016 compared to the New South Wales workforce within Ballina Shire shows that 0.6% used public transport, while 73.6% used a private vehicle, compared with 16.0% and 63.5% respectively in New South Wales.

-The major differences between the method of travel to work of the workforce in Ballina Shire and New South Wales were:
+The major differences between the method of travel to work of the workforce in Ballina Shire and the New South Wales workforce were:

 - A larger percentage of local workers who worked at home (8.3% compared to 4.9%)

-The largest changes in the method of travel of work of the workforce in Ballina Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in Ballina Shire between 2011 and 2016 were:

 - Car, as driver (+684 local workers)

 - Worked at home (+148 local workers)

 - Did not go to work (-89 local workers)